298: No Such Thing As An Emotional Support Amoeba

 No,

-It's not like the economy people go in one direction and the business class going another direction.
+What do you mean, fly economy?
+It's not like the economy people go in one direction, the business class going another direction.

 We've already established that Andy thinks there's a gust of wind blowing you.